icezgame/CS251_Musictown/README.md

 - User for test the website :
 - Admin user : admin password : musictown
 - Buyer user : test password : 12345678

+# UI design (Role: Admin)
+- Explains the concept and the out come of design (some role design in website)
+- Link: